 The foregoing processes are preparatory to actual production, the first step of which is pressing.
-This is a manual operation and consists of pressing the plastic clay into the mould.
-The walls of the pieces should not be less than one inch thick, following the contour of the mould, and the Pressing partitions should be of such thickness and so spaced as to perform their proper functions with regard to form and structure.
-The pressed piece remains in the mould until the clay stiffens.
+This is a manual operation and emisists of pressing the plastic clay into the mould.
+The walls of the pieces should not be less than one juch thick, following the contour of the mould, and the partitions should be of such thickness and so spaced as to perform their proper functions with regard In form and structure.
+The pressed piece remains in the mould null the clay suffers.
 It is then removed from the mould and is skillfully retouched.
-Then it is placed in driers, where the moisture is evaporated.
+Then it is placed in drives, where the moisture is evaporated.

-Color From the drying process, the Terra Cotta passes into the spraying department where, by means of compressed air apparatus, the exposed surfaces are coated with the ceramic mixture which, during the firing process following, develops into the desired color or glaze.
+Color - From the drying process, the Terra Cotta passes into the spraying department where, by unany of compressed air apparatus, the exposed surfaces are coated with the ceramic mixture which, during the firing process following, develops into the desired color or glaze

-These colors or glazes are prepared with scrupplous care, according to exact ceramic formulae.
-The variety of shades and textures which may be obtained opens up an unlimited field of permanent color design in architecture.
+These colors or glazes are prepared with scruppions care, according to exact commin formulae.
+The variety of shades and textures which may be obtained opens op an unlimited field of permanent color design in architecture.